Barbara Fitzgerald is an AKC Breeder of Merit and author of the column "Conversations with Champions" for the BCSA magazine, Borderlines.

 Dice: Small square white objects spotted with one to six marks, tossed in pairs to generate random numbers, often used in gambling or casting lots.

-Domino: Dominos are used in a variety of games that match the rectangular white tiles with their spots (also called pips, nibs or spots) to corresponding tiles, depending on the tactics of the particular game.
+Domino: Dominoes are used in a variety of games that match the rectangular white tiles with their spots (also called pips or nibs) to corresponding tiles, depending on the tactics of the particular game.

 Lynx: A medium-sized big cat, noted for its spotted coat, oversize paws and long ear tufts.
 Lynx is a good name for a puppy with large paws, ears and spots.